Table of Contents

 Any tooth can be impacted because of crowding of teeth or malposition.
-In some cases, the decision is made to extract those teeth out of functions considerations.
+In some cases, the decision is made to extract those teeth out of functional considerations.
 Some teeth are particularly important to function.
-In those cases, the decision may be made to surgically expose the impacted tooth and bond an orthodontic bracket to it (Expose and Bond).
+In those cases, the decision may be made to surgically expose the impacted tooth and bond an orthodontic bracket to it (expose and bond).
 The patient will then be referred back to the orthodontist who will slowly reposition the tooth into its normal position.

 WHY SHOULD I HAVE DENTAL IMPLANTS?

 There are a lot of options to replace missing teeth.
 Making the decision to replace missing teeth can be overwhelming because of the many viable options.
 There are traditional replacements such as dentures, partial dentures, dental bridges, or dental implants if someone loses all their teeth.
 Dentures are removable but can be used to replace all the missing teeth.
 Partial dentures are used to replace a fewer number of teeth and are secured by wires or clasps to other teeth.
 Dental bridges are tooth replacements that are attached to adjacent teeth.
 While all of these are options, they are a compromise to a natural healthy natural tooth.
 This is what makes dental implants different.
 Dental implants replicate tooth roots.
 This makes them the most stable and comfortable option in tooth replacement.